 This procedure is an optional step that enables the M2M SP and/or M2M application provider to control which applications are allowed to use the M2M services.
 It assumes that M2M applications obtains or registers credentials to be used for controlling authorization.
 Each application will then be provisioned with a security credential (M2M Application key) which can be used to grant specific authorization to access an approved list of M2M services.
 Such authorization takes place between a CSE and an AE.

-12.3 M2M operational security procedures
+12.4 M2M operational security procedures

+12.4.0 Introduction

 This clause introduces high level procedures that shall be performed before any other procedure on Mcc and Mca can take place.